runvnc/agenthost/README.md

 **Rust**: Building the core with Rust because:

 - very efficient

 - Rhai scripting integrated

 - memory safe

 - can integrate ML libraries in Rust like candle or C++ libraries like llama.cpp, stablediffusion.cpp, bark.cpp (text-to-speech) etc.
   (until Rust libraries are ready)

-- trend is for all languages to try to be Rust
+- going with the flow: trend is for many languages to try to be more likeRust (e.g. increasing use of types in Python, use of TS and disdain for JS)

 **HTTP API**

-**llama.cpp Integration**: This allows the AgentHost to run on local computers with specific new hardware, enhancing its capabilities.
+**llama.cpp Integration**: This allows the AgentHost to run Mixtral/llava quantized on local computers if they have good acceleration
+(such as new Macs, 4090, etc.).

 ## Plugins and Agents / Registries